How much does raw dog food cost?

 4. Whole carcasses are generally a better deal.

 It’s generally cheaper to buy whole chickens or turkeys than it is to buy chicken thighs or chicken breasts or organ meat separately.
-You can chop the carcass into smaller portions yourself.
-You may want to invest in a good knives.
+You can chop or grind the carcass into smaller portions yourself if you want.

 5. Take notes and shop around.